 Your credit score indicates how much of a credit risk you are.
-Creditors use this information to gauge how like you are to repay your debts.
-Scores usually range between 300 and 850 - the higher the score, the better.
+Creditors use this information to gauge how likely you are to repay your debts.
+Scores usually range between 300 and 850 — the higher the score, the better.

 One of the biggest factors that contributes to your credit score is the amount of debt you have.
 To score your credit, they consider the ratio between your credit card balance and your credit limit for each of your credit cards.
 The higher your credit card balances are relative to your credit limit, the more it hurts your score.
 So a maxed-out credit card is bad news!
 Here are a couple of additional things to consider: